 - Dollop of single cream (optional)

-Heat butter in large pan (with lid), once melted add all the chopped ingredients and put on a low heat with lid on and sweat for 20 minutes, stirring occasionally.
+Heat butter in a large pan (one that has a lid), once melted add your onion, potatoes and leeks, sweat on a low heat with lid on for 20 minutes, stirring occasionally.

-Remove from heat, add milk, (transfer to plastic bowl or blender) and blend till smooth.
+Remove from heat, add milk and blend till smooth.
 Handheld blenders are super cheap and really handy for soups and sauces.

 Sprinkle with chives and a dollop of cream (if you so wish) and enjoy!